 At least 10 Kazakh citizens are required to form a public association.
 Foreign citizens and stateless persons may not be founders of public associations, although they can be members of public associations (other than political parties) if this is specified in the charter of the association.
 Citizens aged 16 or older may be members of youth public associations affiliated with political parties.
 The age requirements for members of other youth and children’s public associations is specified by their charters or regulations (Article 11 of the PA Law).

 All NCOs must be registered with the Ministry of Justice based on the Law on State Registration of Legal Entities and Record-Registration of Branches and Representative Offices.
 NCO applicants are required to pay a registration fee, which is determined by the Tax Code.
-Currently, the fee is approximately USD 70.
-For associations of youth or people with disabilities, the registration fee is reduced to USD 20.
+Currently, the fee is the approximate equivalent of 50 USD.
+For associations of youth or people with disabilities, the registration fee is reduced to the approximate equivalent of 15 USD.

 The PA Law (Article 7) categorizes public associations by territorial status as local, regional, and national public associations.
-Regional public associations must have branches in at least 2 oblasts of Kazakhstan, and national public associations must have branches in at least 8 oblasts, including the cities of Astana and Almaty.
+Regional public associations must have branches in at least 2 oblasts of Kazakhstan, and national public associations must have branches in at least 9 oblasts, including the cities of AAstana, Almaty and Shymkent.

 Barriers to Operational Activity